 Some funding schemes especially target developing countries and/or countries in transition.
-On the Move's cultural mobility funding guide Focus on Asia lists some of these funds (pages 11-19) which can be applicable to people from other world countries other than Asia like Africa, Latin America and/or the Middle East.
-Examples: the Prince Claus Fund-Ticket Grant, the support mechanism of the CKU (Denmark), the IFA's programmes in Germany, the Arts Collaboratory Programme (by Hivos and the Doen Foundation) and others.
+The cultural mobility funding guide - Focus on Asia, supported by the Asia-Europe Foundation, lists some of these funds which can be applicable to people from regions other than Asia like Africa, Latin America and/or the Middle East.
+Examples: the Prince Claus Fund-Ticket Grant, the IFA's programmes in Germany, the Arts Collaboratory Programme and others.